Broadcast and Digital Media Operations

 Director: Nick Tzanis; 973.655.3609

-The School of Communication and Media uses outstanding Broadcast and Digital Media facilities, housed within the College of the Arts, including the state-of-the-art DuMont Television Center for video/media production, a Filmmaking Studio for film production, a Multiplatform News Room for journalism production, a campus radio station (WMSC-FM), as well as mediated classrooms and computer labs that support the School’s full range of instruction.
+The School of Communication and Media uses media facilities, housed within the College of the Arts under the direction of the Broadcast and Digital Media Operations unit.
+They include the state-of-the-art DuMont Television Center for video/media production, a Filmmaking Studio for film production, a Multiplatform News Room for journalism production, a campus radio station (WMSC-FM), as well as mediated classrooms and computer labs that support the School’s full range of instruction.
 In addition, a full complement of expanded facilities is on the drawing boards to support the continuing growth of the School.

 Follow the links below to learn more about our facilities.